nspcc-dev/neofs-spec/06-blockchain/03-container.md

 func StartContainerEstimation(epoch int)
 ```

-StartContainerEstimation method produces StartEstimation notification\.
-It can be invoked only by Alphabet nodes of the Inner Ring\.
+StartContainerEstimation method produces StartEstimation notification.
+It can be invoked only by Alphabet nodes of the Inner Ring.

 ##### StopContainerEstimation